nesi/hpc_training/_lessons/maui-and-mahuika/02-migration.md

 ### Software

 * Many older environment modules which were present on Pan have not been recreated on Mahuika.
-[See section software modules.](06-software-modules.md)
+[Supported Applications](https://support.nesi.org.nz/hc/en-gb/sections/360000040076).

 * Locations of our installed software is different.
 This should not matter if you have been using environment modules.